The Boston Beer Company, Inc. (NYSE:SAM) Major Shareholder C James Koch Sells 2,500 Shares

-The Boston Beer Company, Inc. (NYSE:SAM) major shareholder C James Koch sold 2,500 shares of the firm’s stock in a transaction on Tuesday, July 6th.
-The shares were sold at an average price of $933.39, for a total transaction of $2,333,475.00.
-Major shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.
+The Boston Beer Company, Inc. (NYSE:SAM) major shareholder C James Koch sold 2,500 shares of the business’s stock in a transaction that occurred on Tuesday, June 8th.
+The shares were sold at an average price of $1,093.13, for a total transaction of $2,732,825.00.
+Major shareholders that own 10% or more of a company’s shares are required to disclose their sales and purchases with the SEC.

 C James Koch also recently made the following trade(s):